Free Calculator

 Complex root systems take more time and equipment

-Full removal costs ~50% more than grinding
+Full removal costs ~55% more than grinding

 How These Estimates Are Generated

-What these estimates cover: Typical residential removal in a standard access situation, including labor, equipment, and debris hauling.
-They do not include permits, log splitting, or emergency premiums unless those options are selected.
+What these estimates cover: Typical residential stump grinding or full removal in a standard access situation, including equipment and standard debris handling.

 What they don't replace: A professional site assessment.
 Actual contractor prices vary based on individual overhead, seasonal demand, equipment availability, and site conditions no formula can fully capture.Always get at least 2–3 written quotes.